consevempthe/Plunder_Chess_Game/design/Design_Artifacts/CRC_Cards_Sprint2_P2.md

 |**Move History** | |
 | :--- | :---
 | **Responsibilities** | **Collaborators**
-| - Is a collection of Move objects for a ChessPiece object | - ChessPiece <br> - ChessBoard <br> - Move
+| - Is a collection of Move objects for a ChessPiece object <br> - Keeps track of type of moves for draw checking | - ChessPiece <br> - ChessBoard <br> - Move

 |**ChessPiece** | |
 | :--- | :---